PramodDutta/AdvancePlaywrightFramework1x/src/ai/AIAgentFactory.md

-AI Agent Factory + Playwright
+# AI Agent Factory + Playwright

+Agent Factory basically allows any user to create the agents which can interact with Playwright anytime with the simple prompt.
+You give the prompt, you give the output, you will give the inputs, and you will get a proper output from the LLMGateway automatically.
+It can be open source by using Open Router, Groq, Groq or OpenAI, Claude AI, anything

-Parent Lib - LIGHT Framework -> Allow you to create a AI Agents with simple prompts.
+### Parent Lib - LIGHT Framework -> Allow you to create a AI Agents with simple prompts.

 1. LLMGateway Access - llmGateway() -> API key - Groq.com, openrouter, OpenAI, Claude AI. ( keep the model info outside in json file)
 2. CustomDataGenerator_AIAgent : Agent. -> custom structure data.